Texas Accessibility Academy

 The Texas Accessibility Academy (TAA) is a two-day comprehensive study of the Texas Architectural Barriers Act (TABA), Architectural Barriers Administrative Rules, and the 2012 Texas Accessibility Standards (TAS).
 Attendees also receive general information about how the TABA and TAS relate to the Americans with Disabilities Act (ADA) and the 2010 ADA Standards for Accessible Design.

 At this time there are no scheduled TDLR-sponsored Academies.

-However, TDLR is presenting the Academy in conjunction with BPI (Building Professional Institute) sessions.
-Please check the BPI website for the next available date and location.
+However, TDLR is presenting the Academy in conjunction with BPI (Building Professional Institute) sessions or Accessibility Professionals Association (APA).
+Please check the BPI website or APA website for the next available date and location.
 The Academy is offered as a live webinar and an in-person class along with additional BPI classes that may be of interest.

 The PowerPoint presentation (a condensed version in PDF format) used in teaching the Academy is available (below) in seven sections.
 These sections may be printed for use during the Academy.
 Copies of the PowerPoint presentation will not be available at the Academy.